Our Data Protection and Privacy Notice

 Our team uses statistical methods to look for trends in the data which will help improve our ability to prevent people developing bowel cancer, as well as improving survival if someone is diagnosed with this disease.

-What are anonymised, de-identified (pseudonymised) and identifiable/personal data?
+What are anonymised, pseudonymised and identifiable personal data?

-Anonymised data cannot be used to identify individuals and are not linked to any individual, not even by study number.
+Anonymised data is data that cannot be used to identify individuals and is not linked to any individual, not even by study number.
+The GDPR does not apply to anonymised information.

 Statistical analysis and protecting the identity of individuals.